Virna Dias

-Virna Cristine Dantas Dias (born August 31, 1971 in Natal) is a retired volleyball player from Brazil.
-She represented her native country at the 1996 Summer Olympics in Atlanta, Georgia.
+Virna Cristine Dantes Dias (born 31 August 1971) is a Brazilian retired volleyball player.
+She represented Brazil at the 1996 Summer Olympics in Atlanta.
 There, she claimed the bronze medal with the Women's National Team.

-Dias also competed at the 1999 FIVB Volleyball Women's World Cup, and at the 2000 Summer Olympics, winning the bronze once again, and the 2004 Summer Olympics in Athens, Greece.
+Dias also competed at the 1999 FIVB World Cup in Japan, the 2000 Summer Olympics in Sydney, winning the bronze once again, and the 2004 Summer Olympics in Athens.